Mathnerd314/stroscot/docs/Commentary/Meta.rst

 Many languages suffer from "idea envy", where new ideas in other languages seem better than the old ones implemented in the traditional language.
 For example C++ and Java have added lambdas.
 This is due to a shallow intellectual base.
 No idea is original, and lambdas are quite old.
 With sufficient research these old ideas can be uncovered and incorporated.

 My theory is that, even if Stroscot fails as a language, if I implement complicated but generic algorithms for the compiler then people will refer to Stroscot just for the algorithms.
 I'm not aware of any other programming languages that have tried to do a systematic search through the literature for features; academic languages are narrowly focused and practical languages do not innovate much.

+Another focus is learnability, particularly for novices.
+It's often not that easy to learn a language.
+Google searches will often yield irrelevant results.
+Official documentation can be useful, but is often filled with terse wording, links to lengthy discussions containing irrelevant detail, and TODOs.
+The truth can be found in the source code, but this often has one-letter variable names, very few comments, and an assumption that you know the coding style and meaning of the language constructs used.

 Performance
 -----------